jgayfer/blog/src/pages/dont-write-rust-like-java.md

 }
 ```

 The above code will not compile, as the size of `Named` cannot be determined at compile time.
-To get around this, we can ["box"](https://doc.rust-lang.org/std/boxed/struct.Box.html) the trait, allowing us to point to dynamically allocate memory on the heap (called a trait object).
+To get around this, we can ["box"](https://doc.rust-lang.org/std/boxed/struct.Box.html) the trait, allowing us to point to dynamically allocated memory on the heap (called a trait object).
 The `Box` itself is of a known size, allowing our program to compile.

 ```rust
 trait Named {